 Peter’s first name "Angola" implies that he or his immediate ancestor(s) were brought to Virginia from that region.
 The first Africans to arrive in North America in 1619 were from a Congo region that was called “Angola” by Portuguese explorers and slave traders – an alteration of the local peoples’ word for ruler or king.

 Angola Peter may have taken “Angola” for his first name because he knew it was derived from the word, “leader,” in the language of his people.
+The Ndongo and Loango kingdoms became known by the Portuguese as “Angola.”

-In the Bakongo conception, the mfinda acts as a bridge between the physical realm (nseke) and the spiritual realm mpémba) with the Kalûnga river flowing between them.
+In the Bakongo conception, the mfinda acts as a bridge between the physical realm (nseke) and the spiritual realm (mpémba) with the Kalûnga river flowing between them.

 The Yowa, or Dikenga Cross, is a symbol in Bakongo spirituality that depicts the physical world, the spiritual (ancestral) world, the Kalûnga river (line) that runs between the two worlds, the four moments of the sun, and the mbûngi circle.